 What is a Dental Crown?

-A dental crown, also called a dental cap, is a protective covering that your dentist will place over a tooth.
-It will completely encase that tooth down to the gum line.
-Dentist use crowns to restore damaged, decayed, or weakened teeth.
-If you need a dental crown, we will custom make it so that is matches the shape, size, strength, and appearance of the tooth.
-This will help allow your tooth to function and also offers aesthetic benefits.
+A dental crown, or dental cap, is a protective covering that your dentist will place over a tooth to protect it.
+The dental crown will completely encase that tooth down to the gum line.
+Dr. Goyal uses porcelain crowns to restore damaged, decayed, and weak teeth.

 Do I Need a Dental Crown?

+Dentists use dental crowns for many restorative and cosmetic purposes.
 Dr. Goyal or one of our dentists may suggest a dental crown for the following reasons:

 Same-Day Dental Crowns in Frederick, MD